GLIMS-RGI/lake_terminating/README.md

 Written by William Armstrong and Tobias Bolch with contributions from Robert McNabb, Rodrigo Aguayo, Fabien Maussion, Jakob Steiner, and Will Kochtitzky

-Introductory zoom call where we introduce our main objectives of this work discuss this framework is available here:  https://une.zoom.us/rec/share/vGTjgvBWwBtk3-25jqEh7JCZQtDQEgWg0MZvh3XTHxFyMNR3F3yphsN1FZPwk_kD.HtXAJMD-WNDgmdCX
+Introductory zoom call (March 4, 2024) where we introduce our main objectives of this work discuss this framework is available here:  https://une.zoom.us/rec/share/vGTjgvBWwBtk3-25jqEh7JCZQtDQEgWg0MZvh3XTHxFyMNR3F3yphsN1FZPwk_kD.HtXAJMD-WNDgmdCX

 Knowledge about the existence of lakes which are in contact with glaciers is a fundamental importance to understand as the lakes increase glacier mass loss due to calving, dynamic thinning and increased mass loss at the ice-water interface